-Nobody needs to be told that UNIX is popular today.
-In this article we will show you a little of where it was yesterday and over the past decade.
+Nobody needs to be told that UNIX is suddenly popular today.
+In this article we will show you a little of where UNIX was yesterday and has been over the past decade.
 And, without meaning in the least to minimise the incredible contributions of Ken Thompson and Dennis Ritchie, we will bring to light many of the others who worked on early UNIX versions, and try to show where some of the key ideas came from, and how they got into the UNIX of today.

 Our title says we are talking about UNIX evolution.
 Evolution means different things to different people.
 We use the term loosely, to describe the change over time among the many different UNIX variants in use both inside and outside Bell Labs.
-Ideas, code, and useful programs seem to have made their way back and forth - like mutant genes - among all the many UNIXes living in the phone company over the decade in question.
+Ideas, code, and useful programs seem to have made their way back and forth - like mutant genes - among all the many UNIXes living in the phone company over the last decade.

 Part One looks at some of the major components of the current UNIX system - the text-formatting tools, the compilers and program development tools, and so on.
-Most of the work described in Part One took place at "Research", a part of Bell Laboratories (once Bell Telephone Laboratories, then AT&T Bell Laboratories, now a part of Lucent Technologies; then as now "the Labs") located primarily at Murray Hill, NJ and Holmdel, NJ, and the ancestral home of UNIX.
-In planned (but not written) later parts, we would have looked at some of the myriad versions of UNIX - there are far more than one might suspect.
-This includes a look at Columbus, PWB (Programmer's Workbench) and USG (UNIX Support Group) UNIXes and at U. C. Berkeley (BSD) UNIXes: CBUNIX, PWB/UNIX, UNIX/TS, and BSD UNIX respectively.
-We use the term 'USG UNIX' somewhat loosely in this paper to refer to PWB and USG UNIXes and System III and System V, since these (especially later System V) are the merger of the major internal (to the Bell System) variants of UNIX and 'USG' has long been the designator for these systems outside of the
+Most of the work described in Part One took place at "Research", a part of Bell Laboratories (now AT&T Bell Laboratories, then as now "the Labs"), and the ancestral home of UNIX.
+In the next part, we look at some of the myriad versions of UNIX - there are far more than one might suspect.
+This includes a look at Columbus and USG UNIXes and at Berkeley UNIXes.
+You'll begin to get a glimpse inside the history of the UNIXverse.